gaurav306/Custom_SGDR_based_learning_rate_scheduler/README.md

 This repository includes a custom Keras callback to be used in training that allows implementation of cyclical learning rate policies.

 ## How to use?
-The custom Keras callback is available in a Python file [View Python file](./src/SGDR_custom.py).
+The custom Keras callback is available in a Python file [SGDR_custom.py](./src/SGDR_custom.py).
 You can directly import this callback into your code for use during the training process.

 ## Visualization of Learning Rate Schedule
-To help you plan the parameters of the learning rate policy, a Jupyter Notebook is available under [View LRS_plot Notebook](./TEST/LRS_plot.ipynb).
+To help you plan the parameters of the learning rate policy, a Jupyter Notebook is available under [LRS_plot.ipynb](./TEST/LRS_plot.ipynb).
 This notebook allows you to visualize the learning rate schedule, providing insights into how the learning rate will change across epochs.

 ## Parameters:
 - **min_lr (float):** Minimum learning rate during the entire training.